input-output-hk/engineering/blog/2023-09-11-bartek-internship.md

 however, it is sometimes desirable to use incomplete record selectors because of some usage pattern of a library (e.g. the field is defined for only one constructor).
-Therefore, a new warning `-Wincomplete-record-selectors` is now available, and warns about such occurences of incomplete record selectors that could potentially fail
+Therefore, a new warning `-Wincomplete-record-selectors` is now available, and warns about such occurrences of incomplete record selectors that could potentially fail

 ```haskell